blukatdevelopment/FPS_Framework/Planning/idea_guy.md

 ### Dormant AI(Agent.cs)
 The agent is responsible for a dormant actor's turn-based actions in the 2D dormant world.

+**void Update(int timeUnits)**
+Perform updating by spending presented timeUnits.

+**int LocationAffinity(Location location)**
+Assesses preference for said location, ranging from -100 to 100.
+This is to be used by cartographer when placing randomly generated NPCs.

+### Communications AI (Communicator.cs)
+The communicator is responsible for parsing and interpreting incoming messages as well as forming outgoing messages, consulting other systems as necessary.

+**string[] GetDialogueOptions()**
+Returns all available dialogue options.

+**void Communicate(Actor speaker, int option)** Communicates a particular option as defined above.

+**void Communicate(Actor speaker, string message)** Communicates a body of text for the AI to parse.

 ### Character (ActorStats.cs)
 The character describes the abilities and limitations of the NPC as well as long-term state in the form of a dictionary of strings referred to as memories.
 While a dormant and active AI can store whatever it wants in its own memory footprint, the AI is unloaded from memory and only the memories of the character will remain to be accessed the next time the dormant or active AI is instantiated.